sa-concept-refactoring/doc/main.typ

       This is a temporary restriction that could be lifted in the future.
     ],
   ),
-  caption: "Checks made during the first refactoring", )
+  caption: [ Checks made during the first refactoring ], )

 #pagebreak()